Kruthinreddy/Kruthinreddy/README.md

 - 👋 Hi, I’m @Kruthinreddy
-- 👀 I’m interested in web development and android development
+- 👀 I’m interested in Web Development and Android Applications Development
-- 🌱 I’m currently learning java and pythom
+- 🌱 I’m currently learning Java and Pythom
-- 💞️ I’m looking to collaborate on Web applications and related workds
+- 💞️ I’m looking to collaborate on Web Application Development and related workds
 - 📫 How to reach me - reddykruthin@gmail.com

 <!---